davidgiga1993/mixing-station-docs/docs/feedback-detection.md

 ```

 ## UI Elements
-- RTA Source: Selects the signal source which should be used for showing the RTA and detecting the feedback.
+- RTA Source: Select the signal source that should be used for showing the RTA and detecting the feedback.
-- Target: Select the channel of which GEQ should be used to eliminate the feedback.
+- Target: Select the channel on which GEQ should be used to eliminate the feedback.
 - Auto: This button activates automatic GEQ mode.
-It will reduce the gain of the frequencies which are creating a feedback.
+It reduces the gain of the frequencies which are causing feedback.
-- Yellow RTA lines: These lines indicate which frequencies are detected as feedback.
-The higher the line, the more the app is confident that this frequency is a feedback.
+- Yellow RTA lines: These lines indicate which frequencies the app infers to be feedback.
+A higher line indicates greater confidence in the app's evaluation.

 ## Example
-Here is an example on how to ring out a monitor with the feedback detection view.
+There follow instructions on how to ring out a monitor with the feedback detection view.

 Requirements: a monitor and a microphone.